Online Mental Health Groups

 WHERE: This group will take place virtually over a Zoom video-call.
 All members will need a private space with a stable internet connection and a journal or other self-reflective practice to participate.
 Please be in touch about access needs.

-WHO: This group can be a fit for anyone who is experiencing trauma symptoms and who would like experience relief and a sense of community.
+WHO: This group can be a fit for anyone who is experiencing grief and who would like to make sense of what they’re going through with the support of a community.

-FACILITATORS: Anja Hess, RCC 18489 and another trauma specialist from our team
+FACILITATORS: Kandice Simons, RCC, and another trauma specialist from our team

 Parenting Group